movebank/movebank-map-demo/README.md

 - Update the username/password (lines 15-16) with the Movebank credentials for a user with permission to download the data from the study.
 The credentials there now are for a temporary test user.

+- Create your Google API key (described above) and add this to line 50.

 HTML version
 - Update the study_id (line 7) and individual_local_identifiers (line 8) for the study and animals you want to show in the map.

+- Create your Google API key (described above) and add this to line 32.

 Also note that